luigifreda/pyslam/README.md

 * `main_map_viewer.py` allows to reload a saved map and visualize it.
 Further details [here](#relocalization-in-a-loaded-map).

+**System architecture overview**
-You can find a couple of diagram sketches [here](./docs/basic_architecture.md), designed to provide an overview of the **main classes' architecture**.
+[Here](./docs/basic_architecture.md) you can find a couple of diagram sketches that provide an overview of the main system components, and classes relationships and dependencies.

 You can use the pySLAM framework as a baseline to experiment with VO techniques, *[local features](#supported-local-features)*, *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[volumetric integration](#volumetric-reconstruction-pipeline)*, *[depth prediction](#depth-prediction)*, and create your own (proof of concept) VO/SLAM pipeline in python.
 When working with it, please keep in mind this is a research framework written in Python and a work in progress.
 It is not designed for real-time performances.